kvedes/hass-aarhus-waste/README.md

 The webpage exposes an API which is used by this integration.

-The script runs once as a day, since the schedule is not expected to update often.
+The script runs 4 times a day, since the schedule is not expected to update often.
+Initially it only ran once, however this meant that if it ran in the evening, the following day the schedule would be off until the evening.
+In order to change the frequency, update the `scan_interval` field which should be in seconds.

 ## How to